Making a Complaint about a Hospital

 How your complaint should be handled

-Once you have submitted a formal complaint, your GP and/or their surgery should:
+Once you have submitted a formal complaint the hospital should:

-- Investigate the issues raised in the complaint
+- Investigate the issues referred to in the complaint

-- Provide a comprehensive, written response to your complaint
+- Provide a comprehensive response to your complaint in writing

 What to do if you are unhappy with the outcome of your complaint

-- If you are complaining about your NHS GP, you can write to the Parliamentary and Health Service Ombudsman (PHSO), who will then investigate whether the complaints procedure has been followed correctly
+If you are dissatisfied with the outcome of your complaint or the way it was handled, you can write to the Parliamentary and Health Service Ombudsman (PHSO).
+The PHSO will investigate whether the complaints procedure was followed correctly